GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 "It's hard to put your finger on one particular negative thing that's driving this," Massocca said.
 "I don't think this is going to get worse than this.
 It was a long overdue cleansing of what had been complacency in terms of what the market was doing."

 Shares of Intel Corp, the world's largest semiconductor maker, initially fell after it said its current-quarter revenue would decline as much as 8 percent and it trimmed its 2013 capital spending plans.
-Intel eked out a gain, up 0.07 percent at $21.93.
+Intel later rose.

-Shares of Texas Instruments, another chipmaker, shed 4.3 percent.
+Shares of Texas Instruments, another chipmaker, shed 3.9 percent.
 Bank of America Corp, the last of the four big U.S. banks to report first-quarter results, said revenue fell.
-Its shares fell 4.7 percent.
+Its shares were off 4.9 percent by late afternoon.

 "Banks are clearly struggling," said Jim McDonald, chief investment strategist at Chicago-based Northern Trust Global Investments, which has $760 billion in assets.
 "Loan growth has been disappointing, which points to economic growth not being robust."